Cat-Ling/aniways/README.md

 bun run dev     # or npm run dev
 ```

+> Access the website at `http://localhost:3000`

 ## 🐳 Deployment with Docker Swarm

-AniWays can be deployed in production using Docker Swarm and Traefik for HTTPS routing.
+AniWays can be deployed in production using Docker Swarm and Traefik for HTTPS routing for only the backend and streaming proxy.
+This setup is ideal for self-hosting on a VPS or cloud server.

 ### 📦 Requirements